 Any person found unlawfully upon any land the subject of a license to prospect, or of a petroleum lease, may be forcibly removed therefrom by any police officer or constable, or by any person authorised by a warden in that behalf.

-[Section 115 amended by No. 66 of 1954 s.
+[Section 115 amended: No. 66 of 1954 s.
 39.]

 116. Regulations